 After the guess work, the scientific method requires testing and gathering results so that the technician can evaluate whether his idea is correct.
 Once the results are analysed, a conclusion can be made about the situation.
 After doing this, they can decide what the cause might be.

-By following scientific method, the technician can compare the initial idea to the outcome of the test and see whether it matches.
+By following the scientific method, the technician can compare the initial idea to the outcome of the test and see whether it matches.
 If not, they can modify the hypothesis and repeat the steps.
 This cycle helps ensure that the final conclusion is based on evidence rather than assumption.

 Why does this answer indicate the learner needs further development?

 This answer indicates the learner needs development.
 It does mention the scientific method, and it is clear that they know the process and benefits.
-However, they are not using appropriate technical terminology, for example guess work instead of hypothesis.
-Whilst every stage does not need to be mentioned or given in detail, there are some key aspects missing such as documentation, which would be important in this situation.
+However, they are not using appropriate technical terminology, for example, guess work instead of hypothesis.
+Whilst every stage does not need to be mentioned or given in detail, there are some key aspects missing, such as documentation, which would be important in this situation.
 The answer does refer generally to the scientific method, but a key weakness is its lack of reference to the specific scenario and how the scientific method could be used for this situation.

 AO3 question 1 development activity – using appropriate terminology and applying answers to a scenario